Only for Dolphins: Release and promotion

 The lead single of the album, "Latin Grammys", was released on July 30, 2020, alongside a music video that features Action Bronson's face superimposed over bodybuilder Magnús Ver Magnússon's in various scenes of the 1995 World's Strongest Man competition.
 Various media outlets also compared the video's imagery to Bronson's publicized weight loss at the time.
 "Golden Eye" was released on September 9, with a music video for the single releasing later alongside the album.
 The third and final single, "Mongolia" was released on September 16.

 The album's release coincided with an array of merchandise and collaborations.
 On the day of the album's release, Bronson's online store offered stuffed dolphins and beach towels alongside physical copies of the album.
 Morgenstern's Finest Ice Cream (who Bronson had previously collaborated with for his series Fuck, That's Delicious) released several Only For Dolphins themed frozen desserts in promotion of the album.
 On October 13, olive oil marketplace Grove and Vine released an Only For Dolphins themed olive oil.
 Action Bronson has also announced that he was personally bottling and releasing a fragrance named "Splash", based on the album's track of the same name.

+Reception

+Dean Van Nguyen of Pitchfork rated the album 6.7 out of 10, saying: "If nothing else, the album is a triumph of Bronson's omnivorous musical taste, starting with the self-produced opener 'Capoeira'—one of the best instrumentals he has ever spit over".